 - T.1.
 To Underregistration and to Overregistration.
 The tolerances hereinafter prescribed shall be applied to errors of under registration and errors of overregistration. - T.2.
 Tolerance Values.
 Maintenance and acceptance tolerances shall be as shown in Table 1.
 Tolerances are expressed as a fraction of the percent moisture content of the official grain sample, together with a minimum tolerance. - T.3.
 For Test Weight Per Bushel Indications or Recorded Representations.
-The maintenance and acceptance tolerances on test weight per bushel indications or recorded representations shall be 0.15 pound per bushel. - T.4.
+The maintenance and acceptance tolerances on test weight per bushel indications or recorded representations shall be 0.193 kg/hL or 0.15 lb/bu.
+The test methods used shall be those specified by the USDA FGIS.
+(Amended 1992) - T.4.
 Thermometers or Other Temperature Sensing Equipment.
-The tolerance for a separate thermometer
+The tolerance for a separate thermometer or temperature sensing equipment used to determine the temperature of grain samples for the purpose of making temperature corrections in moisture determinations shall be $\pm 0.5$ °C (1 °F).
+(Added 1988)

-1 The U.S. Department of Agriculture, Federal Grain Inspection Service (FGIS) uses a single brand and model of moisture meter for official inspection of moisture content in grains and other commodities.
-The calibrations for the model are based on the official airoven method and are developed and monitored on an established schedule using a broad range (with respect to geographical source, kind, class, moisture content, maturity, etc.) of grain samples at its central laboratory.
-The FGIS uses a hierarchical series of meter-to-meter intercomparisons to determine whether its field meters are operating within acceptable tolerances ($\pm 0.2\%$ with respect to standard meters).
+&lt;sup>1 The U.S. Department of Agriculture, Federal Grain Inspection Service (FGIS) uses a single brand and model of moisture meter for official inspection of moisture content in grains and other commodities.
+The calibrations for the model are based on the official air-oven method and are developed and monitored on an established schedule using a broad range (with respect to geographical source, kind, class, moisture content, maturity, etc.) of grain samples at its central laboratory.
+The FGIS uses a hierarchical series of meter-to-meter intercomparisons to determine whether its field meters are operating within acceptable tolerances (±0.2% with respect to standard meters).
 It has been shown that field meters checked by FGIS procedures perform within H-44 maintenance tolerances (T.2.) when tested (N.1.) using official grain samples.
 Agencies lacking a sample capability representing the entire nation and traceable to the official laboratory reference method shall not use meter-to-meter field testing.

-2 These tolerances do not apply to tests in which grain moisture meters are the transfer standards.
+&lt;sup>2 These tolerances do not apply to tests in which grain moisture meters are the transfer standards.

 Table 1.
-Tolerances for Grain Moisture Meters Acceptance Tolerances Type of grain or seed Tolerance Minimum Tolerance Corn, rice, sorghum, sunflower content 0.04 of the percent moisture 0.6 percent in moisture content All other cereal grains and oil seeds 0.03 of the percent moisture content 0.5 percent in moisture content Maintenance Tolerances Type of grain or seed Tolerance Minimum Tolerance Corn, rice, sorghum sunflower content 0.05 of the percent moisture 0.8 percent in moisture content All other cereal grains and oil seeds content 0.04 of the percent moisture 0.7 percent in moisture content or temperature sensing equipment used to determine the temperature of grain samples for the purpose of making temperature corrections in moisture determinations shall be \pm 1 °F. (Added 1988)
+Tolerances for Grain Moisture Meters Acceptance Tolerances Type of grain or seed Tolerance Minimum Tolerance Corn, rice, sorghum, sunflower content 0.04 of the percent moisture 0.6 percent in moisture content All other cereal grains and oil seeds 0.03 of the percent moisture content 0.5 percent in moisture content Maintenance Tolerances Type of grain or seed Tolerance Minimum Tolerance Corn, rice, sorghum sunflower content 0.05 of the percent moisture 0.8 percent in moisture content All other cereal grains and oil seeds content 0.04 of the percent moisture 0.7 percent in moisture content